A Haunted Cats Grass Buffet for Kitty

 How to grow cat grass without the soil using water gel beads.
 The perfect cat grass salad bar that will attract grisly cat ghouls near and far!

-Last updated March 9th, 2021
+Last updated on March 9th, 2021 at 02:54 pm

 Have you ever thought of growing cat grass without soil? here are step-by-step instructions for growing cat grass in water beads for lots of fun at the cat salad bar!